-Nokia VPLS is a Multipoint-to-Multipoint Layer 2 VPN Service that connects multiple branches of a Customer, in a single logical switched architecture over Service Provider IP/MPLS network.
+Nokia VPLS (Virtual Private LAN Service) is a Multipoint-to-Multipoint Layer 2 VPN Service that connects multiple branches of a Customer, in a single logical switched architecture over Service Provider IP/MPLS network.
 Service Provider IP/MPLS network is our transit network here.
-Different brances of a customer, pass through this IP/MPLS network and this Layer 2 VPN infrastructure seems to the customer as their branches are connected to a single company switch.
+Different brances of a customer, pass through this IP/MPLS network and this Layer 2 VPN infrastructure seems to the customer as their branches are connected to a single LAN Switch.

-This IP/MPLS network also provides the ISP to use this Layer 2 VPN (VPLS) infrastructure times and times for different customers.
-Different customer branches communicate with their own branches over Service Provider IP/MPLS network.
-And there is no conflict.
+With such an IP/MPLS network, Service Provider (ISP) can use this Layer 2 VPN infrastructure times and times for different customers.
+Different customer branches can communicate over Service Provider IP/MPLS network without a conflict.
 This is the key point of Virtual Private LAN Service architecture (Layer 2 VPN).

 You can see the Logical view of VPLS below:

-From the customer perspective, with Layer 2 VPN, the sites of customer are like, connected to an Ethernet Switch in its own LAN.
+From the customer perspective, with Layer 2 VPN, the sites of the customer are like, they are connected to an Ethernet Switch in its own LAN.
 So, in this Nokia L2 VPN Service, Switching is the main point.

-You can see Layer 2 VPN from the customer perspective below:
+You can see Layer 2 VPN, VPLS (Virtual Private LAN Service) from the customer point of view like below:

-MAC Learning is done like the same mechanism of swithces, by storing the source MAC address of the packets.
-Think about this, as a mini switch in the main Servis Router.
+MAC Learning is done with the same mechanism that is used in Ethernet Switches.
+Think about this, VPLS is like a mini switch in the Servis Router.
 This mini switch sends the packets to its destination if it knows its Destination MAC Address.
 If not, it forwards the traffic through all the ports.
 This is flooding mechanism like in Ethernet Switches.